 Welcome boost for Ripon City of Sanctuary

-Ripon Cathedral will be the setting for a vigil during Refugee Week in June as we remember the 10,000 people the United Nations estimates have drowned in the Mediterranean trying to reach sanctuary.
+Ripon Cathedral was the setting for a vigil during Refugee Week this June as we remembered the 10,000 people the United Nations estimates have drowned in the Mediterranean trying to reach sanctuary.

-The vigil, which takes place in the Chapel of Justice and Peace on June 18 between 7pm and 9.30pm, is part of the cathedral’s continuing support for the Ripon City of Sanctuary movement which was founded four years ago.
+The vigil, in the Chapel of Justice and Peace was part of the cathedral’s continuing support for the Ripon City of Sanctuary movement which was founded four years ago.

 The group was set up following a national outcry over the high profile drowning of a young boy, Alan Kurdi, off the Greek coast.
 It’s aim is to raise awareness of the issues faced by asylum seekers and refugees and to offer them a welcome and practical help.

-The vigil will mainly be a time of silent prayer and reflection with an opportunity to light a candle and leave a prayer card on the altar; you are invited to come and go as you wish.
-It will be attended by the Mayor of Ripon, Cllr Eamon Parkin.
+The vigil, attended by the Mayor of Ripon, Cllr Eamon Parkin, was mainly a time of silent prayer and reflection with an opportunity to light a candle and leave a prayer card on the altar.
+The prayer station will remain in the cathedral all week.

-Two days after the June 18 vigil Thorpe Prebend will stage a special reading of poems written by an Arab refugee, Dr Ahmed Khaleel, which will be attended by the Mayor of Harrogate, Cllr Stuart Martin.
+On Thursday June 20 at 7pm Thorpe Prebend will stage a special reading of poems written by an Arab refugee, Dr Ahmed Khaleel, which will be attended by the Mayor of Harrogate, Cllr Stuart Martin.

 Momentum is building for the City of Sanctuary group, which now has around 100 supporters.
 One school in Ripon, Outwood Primary Academy Greystone, achieved the nationally approved School of Sanctuary status two years ago.
 Eight others in Ripon, Masham and Kirkby Malzeard are enroute to gaining similar status.
 To gain the award, schools have to learn about what it means to be seeking asylum; take positive action to embed the concepts of welcome, safety and inclusion and share that vision and the school’s achievements.